philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The secret of success is to do the common thing uncommonly well." — John D. Rockefeller Jr.
+> "What you do today can improve all your tomorrows." — Ralph Marston
-*Updated on 2025-10-03*
+*Updated on 2025-10-04*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).